kirpnlbr/kirpnlbr/README.md

 ## Designer-wannabe-social-scientist-&-developer with a multipotentiality bent 👩‍💻
 - Hey I'm Kir—I'm the Head of Design, sometimes Frontend Developer, and the occasional Customer Support at [Lyon](https://lyon.com.ph/).
 I'm an incoming freshman at [Ateneo de Manila University](https://www.ateneo.edu/) too, taking up BS Management Information Systems as my undergrad.

-- In the past, I was mentored by [Christian San Jose](https://christiansanjose.com/) of UX+ University for UX Design; a regional science and technology fair winner for a mobile app and poster making; and a frustrated illustrator because she dabbled on too many things during her junior high school.
+- In the past, I was mentored by [Christian San Jose](https://christiansanjose.com/) of UX+ University for UX Design; a regional science and technology fair winner for a mobile app and poster making; and a somewhat frustrated illustrator because she dabbled on too many things instead during her junior high school.

 When I'm not working my sockets off, I'm either:
 ````